 Dan’s Camera Bag Guide

-My friends at Think Tank do a really cool thing where they give people a free gift (small bag, memory card wallet etc.) when they spend more than $50 in their online store.
-All you have to do is make sure you click this link, or one of my other Think Tank links first.
+My friends at Think Tank and MindShift Gear (same company) do a really cool thing where they give people a free gift (small bag, memory card wallet etc.) when they spend more than $50 in their online store.
+All you have to do is make sure you click this link, or one of my other Think Tank/MindShift links.
 When you reach the checkout stage, you’ll be able to choose your gift!
 More details about this offer can be found here.

 Peak Design started out by making camera straps and that’s what got me hooked on their products.
-Recently they’ve been getting into the bag business so there’s a couple of them on this list.
-You can save 10% in the Peak Design store when you use my special coupon code: SM10off
+Recently they’ve been getting into the bag business, so there’s a couple of them in my gear closet.
+I have arranged a special discount with them but I’m forbidden to share it publicly.
+You can click this link to reveal the details.

 MindShift Gear Ultralight Dual 36L